OpenCilk/www.opencilk.org/src/doc/users-guide/convert-a-c++-program.md

 ```

 \
-The Cilkscale tool reports on the total work, span, and parallelism in the execution of quicksort.
+Cilkscale will report the total work, span, and parallelism in the code at the end of the program execution, as shown above.

 The Cilkscale tool can be used in conjunction with other benchmarking and visualization scripts provided as part of the OpenCilk toolbox.
-More information about the use of Cilkscale and related tools for benchmarking and visualizing parallel program performance can be found [here](doc/users-guide/getting-started/#using-cilkscale). \
-\
-Using Cilkscale and the visualization tools provided in OpenCilk, we can produce plots that illustrate the speedup and observed runtime performance of our quicksort program when run on a varying number of processors.
+More information about the use of Cilkscale and related tools for benchmarking and visualizing parallel program performance can be found [here](doc/users-guide/getting-started/#using-cilkscale).
+Using Cilkscale and related tools, we can produce plots that illustrate the speedup and observed runtime performance of our quicksort program when run on a varying number of processors.
+The resultant plots are shown below.

 ![Cilkscale speedup for quicksort.](/img/cilkscale-qsort-speedup.png "Quicksort speedup")

 ![Cilkscale execution time for quicksort.](/img/cilkscale-qsort-execution-time.png "Quicksort execution time")

 ### Checking for race conditions using Cilksan